Veuve Clicquot: Other events

 Veuve Clicquot organizes various events such as the Veuve Clicquot Widow Series and a couple other events such as Clicquot in the snow and Carnaval, taking place in Miami every year since 2012.

 In popular culture

 In the decade between 1830 and 1840, the brand was mentioned many times in operettas, vaudeville, variety shows, and reviews.

 Many 19th-century Russian novels used the term "klikoskoïe" as a synonym for high-class champagne.

 In the 1942 film "Casablanca", Captain Renault (played by Claude Rains) recommends Veuve Clicquot to Major Strasser (Conrad Veidt).

 In Ian Fleming's novel Casino Royale, the champagne is mentioned twice.
 The first instance is during his baccarat showdown with Le Chiffre, and the second later in the story when he is accompanying Vesper Lind.

 The brand is also mentioned in songs.
 On his 2010 album Rolling Papers, Wiz Khalifa raps, "I'm sippin' Clicquot and rockin' yellow diamonds" in his song Black and Yellow.

+In 2017, fiction podcast The Amelia Project would begin.
+It heavily features Veuve Clicquot in many episodes, usually during a toast at the end of the episode between the Interviewer and his client in celebration of said client's new life thanks to their services.

+In 2023, Haley Bennett portrayed Madame Clicquot in the film Widow Clicquot which premiered at the Toronto Film Festival; it had its wide release on 19 July 2024.
+The film is "based on Tilar J. Mazzeo's New York Times bestseller The Widow Clicquot: The Story of a Champagne Empire and the Woman Who Ruled It" and focuses on "the true story behind the Veuve Clicquot champagne family and business that began in the late 18th century", although with multiple embellishments.